 All independent schools are evaluated by the Ministry of Education every six years and they undergo monitoring visits every two years.

 Teachers must be certified by the BC Teachers Branch of the Ministry of Education.
-All of our teachers require the same education and training and certification as public school teachers.
+All of our teachers require the same education, training and certification as public school teachers.

 Our teachers are not a part of the BC Teachers Federation (BCTF), as many of the independent schools in the province are not unionized.